 It took us quite a few hours of meandering to determine and eventually find the main summit of Merlon.
 We set our sites on home.
 After a quick descent of Merlon, we were all delighted to discover that it took us less than an hour of walking to reach camp.
 It really reinforces the need to know exactly the summit heights and preferably,, what the geo-locations are.
 This could have saved us three hours of travel.
 However, I don’t regret the experience of topping most of the Merlon Peaks.
 In fact, summiting more than one really reinforces the meaning of merlon.

 |Taking a moment to enjoy a break on the summit|

 *Thanks to Linsay Elms for correcting my error, Edited September 24th, 2014

-Getting to the glacier requires travelling south east above Nathan’s Col, in front of Rugged Mountain’s north face.
+Getting to the glacier requires travelling southeast above Nathan’s Col, in front of Rugged Mountain’s north face.
 Quickly, we passed in front of Rugged and reached a gap at 1670 m, in a col between the Rugged’s east ridge and another small bump.
-We descended a short scree slop to the snow and glacier below.
+We descended a short scree slope to the snow and glacier below.